How to Get an ED Prescription Online in Florida (Discreet & Fast)

 Cost, speed, and what happens after your prescription

 Speed.
-Eligible Bidwell visits are reviewed during business hours.
+Eligible Bidwell visits are reviewed 7 days a week, including weekends.
 When the visit is approved, the prescription is transmitted electronically to your chosen pharmacy.

 Cost.
 Bidwell offers cash-pay telehealth.
 Generic sildenafil and generic tadalafil are typically affordable at most retail pharmacies; price varies by pharmacy and dose, so it's worth comparing local pharmacy prices or using a discount-card service.